karasungurhuseyinardil/Sudoku/README.md

-This project contains a simple minesweeper game developed in Java.
+This project contains a simple Sudoku game developed in Java.